PRESENT: Some of the many projects going on in Tenerife.

 Puerto Street Art (Puerto de la Cruz)

-Festival of Las Eras de El Tablero
+Festival de Las Eras de El Tablero

 The Festival of El Tablero was the first annual festival in Tenerife to incorporate murals: in 2013.
 Most impressively it has been done without a city budget.
 The small budget for the festival gets raised privately each year, with the painters donating their efforts.
-Facebook page.

 Sumérgete en Santa Cruz